 It’s important to regularly check your reptile’s skin for signs of infection or other health issues.

-With proper care and treatment, your reptile should be able to shed its skin normally.
+With proper care and treatment, your reptile should be able to shed their skin normally.